jobala/blog/content/posts/learning-vim.md

 After sometime I noticed that Vim would take a noticeable amount of time to start up and I figured it was because of the many plugins that awesome-vimrc had installed and I probably wasn't using anyway.
 So I decided to start configuring Vim from a **blank .vimrc** and adding plugins and configurations on a need to need basis, using awesome-vimrc's config as reference.
 This was an enriching exercise because not only did my Vim become faster, I also learned a lot in the process.

-I have been using Vim for a little over four years now and if you are considering learning Vim I strongly encourage you to try it, it is a gift that keeps on giving.
+I have been using Vim for a little over four years now and if you are considering learning Vim I strongly encourage you to try it, it is an investment that keeps on compounding.